gregpaton08/leaf-list/README.md

 ## To Do

-* Fix crash in trash view
-* Add ability to sort task order
+* Add ability to reorder tasks
 * enable hyperlinks in notes (add a webview?)
 * Add option to empty trash
 * Design app icon